naveedalirehmani/Obsidian/Next.js.md

 If multiple components are in the selective hydration phase, React prioritizes the hydration based on user interaction.
 For example, clicking the HTML of a hydrating component will prioritize its hydration.

+##### **In summary, each of these concepts solves a problem in the previous technique:**
+- Traditional client-side rendering → server-side rendering → Suspense and lazy loading → React server components

+React server components will be explained in the upcoming sections.

 ---
 ### Next.js Api